ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 communication between the client C and the resource server.
 The `profile` may be specified out-of-band, in which case it does not have to be sent.
-The response also contains an access token with information about the public key that is used by the resource server.
+The response also contains an access token with information for the resource server about the client's public key.
 The authorization server MUST return in its response the parameter `rs_cnf` unless it is certain that the client already knows the public key of the resource server.
 The authorization server MUST ascertain that the RPK specified in `rs_cnf` belongs